 Here is more testimony to our anthropocentrism and human greed.
-This is the work of a Texas company you might have heard of: Freeport-McMoRan.
-They have formed an alliance with Indonesian officials, and they're taking gold and copper off the top of this mountain in Papua, New Guinea (now part of Indonesia).
+This is the work of a Texas company called Freeport-McMoRan.
+They have formed an alliance with Indonesian officials, and they're taking gold and copper off the top of this mountain in New Guinea (now part of Indonesia).
 They've stripped off most of the top of that mountain and shipped it down the side in great big slurry tubes that are ten feet in diameter to be sent back to smelters where they extract the gold and copper.
 The ore goes down to the sea where it is hauled away in ships.

 You can see the damage this mining has done and is doing.
-It is causing huge mudslides on the sides of the mountain and these are polluting all the streams down below.
-Native tribes in the lowlands of New Guinea lived off these beautiful, clear streams with fish and crustaceans and food of all sorts - now they can't get anything because the streams are clogged with mud from dirt from Freeport McMoRan's mining operation on top of the mountain.
+It is causing huge mudslides on the sides of the mountain and these are polluting once pristine streams down below.
+Native tribes in the lowlands of New Guinea lived off these beautiful, clear streams with fish and crustaceans and food of all sorts -- now they can't get anything because the streams are clogged with mud from dirt from Freeport McMoRan's mining operation on top of the mountain.

-A bunch of these people that are being dispossessed by this big, fat American company on top of the mountain broke into one of their shacks and got some dynamite and some primers and they blew up the slurry tube.
+Some of these people being dispossessed by this greedy company on top of the mountain broke into a supply shack and got some dynamite and primers and they blew up the slurry tube.
 One of Freeport McMoRan's CEO's complained that it was costing his company a million dollars a day not to have that slurry tube open.

-They've been doing it for ten years.
+Freeport-McMoRan has been strip mining for ten years.
 They've been taking a million dollars a day out of there for ten years.
-And, when they get done with this mountain, they'll no doubt move operations to the next one behind it.
+And, when they have exhausted this mountain, no doubt they'll move operations to the next one behind it.

-This is the scariest graph that you're ever going to see in your whole life - take a good look at it.
+This is the scariest graph that you're ever going to see in your entire life -- take a good look at it.
 We hit six billion not very long ago and now we are at six and a half and we're still going, roaring.
 This kind of exponential population growth is unsustainable and has to stop.
 People sometimes ask "what is the carrying capacity for humans?"
-We humans occupy roughly half of Earth's land surface, consuming over half the freshwater and using about half Earth's primary productivity, but lots of those people are living in poverty and not even getting adequate nutrition.
+As I stated earlier, humans now occupy roughly half of Earth's land surface, consuming over half the freshwater and using about half Earth's primary productivity.
+However, lots of those people are living in poverty and not even getting adequate nutrition.
 Many are just little babies, still living under their parent's roof, who in a couple of decades, will need their own houses and cars.
 A tidal wave of humanity is coming.
-No politician will even recognize, let alone address, this problem.
+No politician will even recognize, let alone address, this enormous problem.

-Now I'm going to try to prove to you that human populations must be reduced.
+Now I'm going to try to convince you that human populations must be reduced.
 Paul Ehrlich, in the 1960s, wrote a nice little book, "The Population Bomb," calling attention to this.
-Nobody paid any attention to Ehrlich.
+Nobody paid much attention to Ehrlich (1968).
 Even today, I hear people saying, "Oh, I've heard you doomsday ecologists before.
 We've still got water, there's no problem."
 They're so short-sighted.

 Consider China.
 How would you like to live there?
 Look at all those little window A/Cs.
 They've got power, at least for now.
-Humans can be packed in.
+Humans can really be packed in.
 Do you want to live like a termite?
 Are we termites?
-Come on, I want to be up on top of the hill where that chair is and I want to have some space around me - don't you?
+Come on, I want to be up on top of the hill where that chair is and I want to have some space around me -- don't you?
+It's a matter of quality versus quantity of human life.